ayka-667/microsoft-activation-scripts/README.md

 This script is intended for educational purposes and for users who have a valid license but are unable to activate their products due to technical issues.
 The developer is not responsible for any misuse of this tool.

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to submit issues or pull requests.

 ---

 ### 👤 Author